snowplow/snowplowanalytics.com/_posts/2020-04-17-snowplow-ios-tracker-1.3.0-released/index.md

 }];
 {% endhighlight %}

-The methods `setGlobalContextGenerators:` can be used to set up the generators able to create contexts.
-For each context generator is associated a tag string.
+The method `setGlobalContextGenerators:` can be used to set up the generators which are able to create contexts.
+Each context generator is associated a tag string.
 The tag string can be used to remove a generator at runtime using the method `removeGlobalContext`.

 {% highlight objc %}